iqbalbasyar/Intro-To-GAN/Blogpost.md

 As discovered by Ian Goodfellow[^ian_GAN] , GAN is consisted of **two** neural networks named Generator and Discriminator.
 The Generator was built to create fake images, while the discriminator was built to identify those fake images as fake.
 Essentially, it's not always have to be fake image.
 The GAN architecture can build any other type of data like sounds or videos.

 ## Course Objective :
-- Implement (not optimize) DC-GAN
+- Implement (not optimize) DC-GAN uising Keras
-- Operate Latent Vector

 <!-- Motivational Examples -->
 ## Motivational Examples